srgu80/2022-shell-rest-works/readme.md

 > mvn spring-boot:run

-# changes are made again 2.0
+# changes are made to show pull request